jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

             ![7](../../../../static/img/usage/tools/fastReport-basicGuide/7.png)

-      2. Setting the stop position
+      2. Set the stop position

             ![8](../../../../static/img/usage/tools/fastReport-basicGuide/8.png)

             :::tip[TIPS]
             1. Set Either Print Count or Stop Position
             2. use // to disable the command
-            3. When you set both Print Count and Stop Position, system will capture Print Count.
+            3. When you set both Print Count and Stop Position, the system will capture Print Count.
             :::

       3. Sample on Print Position / Stop Position

             ![9](../../../../static/img/usage/tools/fastReport-basicGuide/9.png)

-## How to design Simple Sales Invoice?
+## How to design a Simple Sales Invoice?

 - Preview Invoice
-- Click on Report Name to enter to Design Mode
+- Click on Report Name to enter Design Mode

 1. **Add PICTURE**